-Systems and Health Policy 2 credits This course addresses issues in health care organization and financing.
+Course addresses issues in health care organization and

+financing.
 Students learn about formal health care systems in the U.S. and Canada as they relate to midwifery practice.
 In addition, health care policy and health care reforms are explored with an emphasis on how midwives can function as effective advocates for improved maternity care policy.
 Prerequisite: none

 MW5304 Midwifery Care 4: Labor and Birth 6 credits A continuation of the Midwifery Care courses, this course includes an in-depth study of midwifery management of the normal processes of all stages of labor, birth and care of the mother and neonate in the immediate postpartum period, with an emphasis on preparing students for out-of-hospital birth practice.
-Prerequisite: MW4303, MW5315, MW4323
+Prerequisites: MW4303, MW5315, MW4323

-MW5308 Midwifery Care 5: Postpartum and Newborn 5 credits Care
+MW5308 Midwifery Care 5: Postpartum and Newborn Care 5 credits

 This course addresses the roles and responsibilities of the midwife during the postpartum period.
-It includes a review of breastfeeding, maternal physiological changes and psychosocial adjustments, common newborn procedures, and select newborn problems.
-Prerequisite: MW5304; concurrent enrollment in MW5316, MW5324
+It includes a review of breastfeeding, maternal physiological changes and psychosocial adjustments, common newborn procedures and select newborn problems.
+Prerequisite: MW5304.
+Corequisites: MW5316, MW5324